Pan-EU program by Amazon: Everything important about shipping in the EU!

 Fees for Amazon Pan-EU

-Amazon’s shipping costs and storage fees are regularly updated.
+The shipping costs and storage fees from Amazon are regularly updated.
 The current costs are from November 2021.
-Here you will find a detailed breakdown of the storage fees and shipping costs for all European Amazon marketplaces in their respective languages:
+Here you will find a detailed breakdown of the storage fees and shipping costs of all European Amazon marketplaces in their respective languages:

-Another adjustment will take place on March 31, 2022.
-You can find this update of the costs here.
+Another adjustment will take place on 31.03.2022.
+This update of the costs can be found here.

-If you are still unsure whether the pan-European shipping program is right for you, Amazon offers additional options for shipping within the European Union.
+If you are still not sure whether the pan-European shipping program is right for you, Amazon offers additional options for shipping within the European Union.

 Amazon European Fulfillment Network (EFN)

 With EFN, your goods are stored locally, that is, in the German Amazon fulfillment centers.
-From these centers, all orders are processed and can be shipped across Europe.
-The European fulfillment network is interesting for online sellers who want to take the step into internationalization without being registered for tax in another EU country.
+All orders are processed from these centers and can be shipped across Europe.
+The European Fulfillment Network is of interest to online sellers who want to take the step into internationalization without being registered for tax purposes in another EU country.
 However, using the service is associated with higher shipping fees than is the case with Pan-EU.

 Amazon Central Europe Program (CEP)